 Ramadan in Jordan

-In 2020, Ramadan is due to fall in the peak of Spring tourism season 23 April to 23 May, followed by Eif Al-Fitr celebrations.
+In 2023, Ramadan is due to fall on 23 March to 20 April, followed by Eid Al-Fitr celebrations.

 Whilst smoking, eating and drinking in public is prohibited for Muslims who should be fasting during Ramadan (with a few exceptions), non-Muslims do not need to meet this requirement.
 That said, doing so would be considered rude and culturally out of place.